 DCbiasEnable element sets a delay time period prior to reapplying DCbias on the E-DVA telephony port following the re-establishment of the in-service state per [RSTF] and following a DCbias removal.
 This avoids "race" conditions between the Network/E-DVA transitions from inappropriately signaling to the end user security system.
-The E-DVA MUST reapply DCbias on the telephony port following the re-establishment of the in-service state per [RSTF] and following a DCbias removal after the delay timer period indicated by the DCbiasEnable element.
+The E-DVA MUST reapply DCbias on the telephony port following the re-establishment of the in-service state per [RSTF] and following the re-establishment of the in-service state per [RSTF] and following the re-establishment of the in-service state per [RSTF] and following a DCbias removal after the delay timer period indicated by the DCbiasEnable element.